muktharamesh20/scriblit_backend/design/specChanges.md

 My main feature will now be a tagging feature which allows students to tag lectures based on how urgent it is to come back to.
 This makes it simpler to review notes and visually reminds students to come back to the sections that confused them the most (helps students from pushing back studying to the last minute).
 It will also summarize each note so the student can quickly glance at the content.
 The website will also have an folder feature to organize notes.

-The problem that this app is trying to solve is still retaining material presented at lecture.

 # Specific Concept Changes
 ## Summarizer